 Working Paper Series Media of Cooperation

 The Working Paper Series of the Collaborative Research Center 1187 „Media of Cooperation“ promotes inter- and transdisciplinary media research.
 The CRC Working Paper Series provides an avenue for rapid publication and dissemination of ongoing research located at or associated with the CRC.
-The purpose of the Working Paper Series is to circulate in-progress research to the wider research community beyond the CRC.
+The purpose of the Working Paper Series is to circulate work in-progress or preprints to the wider research community beyond the CRC.
 Publication in the Working Paper Series does not preclude publication of a more developed version of the same paper in another journal.
 Contributions from established academics and postdoctoral researchers are welcome.
 Editorial responsibility lies with the author(s).
 The journal’s ISSN is: 2567–2509 (Online: 2567–2517).
 As a limited number of copies will be circulated, the total number of characters should not exceed 40-50.000.
 We ask interested parties to send a paper proposal (max.
 300 words) and a short biographical note (max.
 50 words) to email@example.com.

 No 22 (2022) “In den USA ist in alltäglichen Interaktionen ein stillschweigender Rassismus institutionalisiert.
 Und anderswo?”